pyoos/Faltas-Slackbot/readme.md

 # Slackbot Local Development with ngrok

-This guide explains how to start the Flask Slackbot server locally and expose it to the internet using **ngrok**, so Slack can send events to your local machine.
+This readme section explains how to start the Flask Slackbot server locally and expose it to the internet using **ngrok**, so Slack can send events to your local machine.

 ---

-## ✅ Prerequisites
+## 1 Prerequisites

 1. **Python Environment**